typetools/checker-framework-inference/README.md

 Requirements
 ===============

-You will need a JDK (version 8) and gradle.
+You will need a JDK (version 8) and Gradle.

 Following the instructions in the Checker Framework manual to install the Checker Framework from source.

-NOTE: gradle on Ubuntu 14.10 hard-codes JAVA_HOME.
+NOTE: Gradle on Ubuntu 14.10 hard-codes JAVA_HOME.
 To change this, edit
     `/usr/share/gradle/bin/gradle`
 and replace